| |

 Once you have signed up for either program, you work individually with a Quick Weight Loss Center expert in order to create your own customized diet plan.

-In general, the Quick Weight Loss plan provides participants a diet that is low-carb and low-calorie (up to 1,500 calories/day).
+In general, the Quick Weight Loss plan provides participants a diet that is low calorie (up to 1,500 calories/day).
 You buy the foods you like to make and supplement with Quick Weight Loss brand's bars, beverages, soups as well as supplement s that are intended to facilitate weight loss.

 You can expect to lose three to seven pounds each week while following the Quick Weight Loss Center programs.